 First Year may be completed in; Arts, Science, or Engineering.
-Students who complete the First Year Science or Engineering Programme may proceed in Engineering or in Science in subsequent years.
-They may also enter Second Year Arts but will be required to make up specific Arts courses from First Year.
+Students who complete the First Year Science Programme or the First Year Engineering Programme may proceed in Engineering or in Science in subsequent years.
+(They may also enter Second Year Arts but will be required to make up specific Arts courses from First Year).

-A student, who successfully completes the 16 credits required for each Major of two separate disciplines, will receive a Double Major.
+Students, who successfully completes the 16 credits required for each Major of two separate disciplines, will receive a Double Major.
 See your department for details.

-Combined or Joint Programme
+Combined or joint programme